Summer Steelhead: Fishing The West Coast And Great Lakes

 Float fishing can be done with spinning gear, and baitcasting reels, or the most effective way is to use a Centerpin reel.
 See Centerpin Fishing and Float Fishing: Best Methods And Tactics.

-Anglers often speak of Spey rods, and Spey casts which are commonplace on many of the larger rivers in the west and around the great lakes region.
-“Spey” rods, are two-handed fly rods from 10’6” to 14’ in length, and the style of the cast was developed on the Spey River in England, so the name stuck.
+Spey fishing and swinging flies are commonplace on many of the larger rivers in the west and around the Great Lakes region.
+“Spey” rods, are two-handed fly rods from 10’6” to 14’ in length and large Spey flies are best.

-Steelhead will develop the tendency to feed on aquatic insects the same way that trout do.
+Steelhead will develop the tendency to feed on aquatic insects especially in the summer when eggs are less abundant.
+Therefore nymphing is another technique that fly fishermen use with good success.

 See Fly Fishing For Steelhead for more information which includes the best methods and setups used by river guides.